-This lesson will demonstrate how to create a feed in ArcGIS Analytics for IoT.
+This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 Feeds allow you rapidly ingest and visualize real-time data.
 Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, or third-party API's.
 Feeds are also a type of stream layer and can be easily added to ArcGIS Online web maps and other applications.